10 Skills Every Warehouse Manager Needs to Succeed

 • Analyze inventory forecasting data to identify patterns, anticipate demand changes, and adjust inventory levels accordingly.

-8- Warehouse Supervisor Knowledge of Pallet Rack Safety
+8- Warehouse Supervisor Knowledge of Pallet Rack & Employee Safety

 A warehouse manager should understand racking safety.
 Pallet racks within a warehouse must be safe and secure for workers.